 Text: DeVito, J.A.
 (2018).
-Human Communication: The Basic Course (14 th ed.).
+Human Communication: The Basic Course (14th ed.).
 Hoboken, NJ: Pearson.

-This class participates in The WKU Store's "First Day Access" program.
-As part of this program, the Revel Enhanced Ebook version of the required textbook for this course will be pre-loaded on your course BlackBoard account.
-The cost of the e-book is \$59.36 and it will be placed on your student bill automatically.
+This class participates in The WKU Store's "Day One Access" program.
+As part of this program, the e-book version of the required textbook for this course will be pre-loaded on your course BlackBoard account.